7robertodantas/addressbook/README.md

 ### Principles

 I tried as much as possible to separate responsibilities on each module/layer.
 For instance, I assumed that only the `models` layer should know how to manage, change, customize and validate a given schema object and it should only send a data to `db` layer after it is valid.
-The `db` layer, on the other hand, should be concerned only in knowing how to communicate with the database and also in obeying the "implicit" contract of returning an `id` property inside the saved object.
-Last but not least, the `middleware` and `routes` layers should avoid to import and use `db` layer directly, as it doesn't do any sort of validation, these layers should rely on `models` module instead.
+The `db` layer, on the other hand, should be concerned only in knowing how to communicate to the database and in obeying the "implicit" contract of returning an `id` property in every saved object.
+Last but not least, I assumed that the `middleware` and `routes` layers should avoid to import and use `db` layer directly, as it doesn't do nor have any sort of validation, they should rely on `models` module instead.

 ### Components